NicolaDM/MAPLE/README.md

     pypy3 MAPLEv0.3.6.py --inputTree inputTreeFile.tree --inputRFtrees otherInputTreeFiles.tree

 The tree contained in the file specified with option --inputTree will be compared to all the trees in the file specified with option --inputRFtrees.
-Having multiple trees in this second file is faster than performing one comparison at the time by running MAPLE on only 2 trees at the time.
+Having multiple trees in this second file is faster than running the script many times with 2 trees at the time.